 aCox regression models, stratified by family identifier for sibling comparison or matching identifier (birth year and sex) for population comparison, adjusting for sex, birth year, educational level, individualized family income, cohabitation status, history of somatic disease and family history of psychiatric disorder.
 Time since index date was used as underlying time scale.

-Table S4.
+1d.
 Crude incidence rates (IRs) and hazard ratios (HRs) with 95% confidence intervals (CIs) for incident psychiatric disorders among CVD patients compared with their full siblings or matched population controls, by time of follow-up (<1 or >=1 year from CVD diagnosis)